maplibre/maplibre.github.io/src/content/bio/haowen/index.md

 On the on the governing board, I will continue my role as a bridge between MapLibre and major corporate adopters and sponsors.
 I will continue my commitment to connecting common interests, facilitating the exchange of ideas, and helping navigate diverging interests when they arise.
 I will drive for further growth in adoptions, contributions, and sponsorships to ensure MapLibre's long-term sustainability and success.

-I would be honored to continue serving our community for another term.
+I'm honored to continue serving our community for another term.
 I believe together, we will build on our momentum and achieve even more in the coming year.